mhewedy/spwrap/README.md

 	Tuple<Customer, Date> listCustomersWithDate();
 ```
 ##Limitations:
-spwrap doesn't support INOUT parameters (yet!)
+* spwrap doesn't support INOUT parameters (yet!)
 (I don't need them so I didn't implement it, If you need it, [just open an issue for it](https://github.com/mhewedy/spwrap/issues/new))

-spwrap doesn't support returning multi-result sets from the stored procedure.
+* spwrap doesn't support returning multi-result sets from the stored procedure.

+* When the Stored procedure have input and output parameters, input parameters should come first and then the output parameters.

-Tested on MySQL, SQL Server and HSQL
+* Tested on MySQL, SQL Server and HSQL (so far).

 ##FAQs:
 Q: Can `spwrap` do auto map for me for all fields?